Why we need this site

-Hi everyone, thanks for coming to our site.
+Hi everyone, thanks for stopping by.

 I hope that you will join me in this endeavour and share this site with colleagues and friends who can help us capture the contributions that people are making to improve our world.